Death toll rises to 92 in blaze at coronavirus ward in Iraq

 The ward, opened three months ago, contained 70 beds in three large halls.
 Maj.
 Gen. Khalid Bohan, head of Iraq’s civil defense, said the building was constructed from cheap, flammable materials.

-In April, at least 82 people died at Ibn al-Khateeb hospital in Baghdad when an oxygen tank exploded.
-Iraq’s health minister resigned over the disaster.
+Ali Karar, a cleaner at the hospital, said the ward had only four fire extinguishers and no fire alarm system.
+Firetrucks ran out of water quickly, he said.

-Doctors have decried lax safety at Iraq's hospitals, especially around oxygen cylinders, and have described the institutions as ticking bombs.
+Doctors have long complained of lax safety at Iraq's hospitals, especially around oxygen cylinders, and have described the institutions as ticking bombs.

+Mac Skelton, a medical sociologist focused on Iraq, said chaos and neglect in Iraq's public hospitals since the U.S.-led invasion in 2003 have given rise to “toxic” distrust between patients and doctors.

+Doctors in COVID-19 wards often say they avoid confronting patients' families who are mishandling oxygen tanks, for fear they will react violently, he said.
+“But families say that they have legitimate fears about leaving the lives of their vulnerable loved ones up to medical staff that they regard as under-resourced, overburdened and disinterested.”

 Iraq is in the midst of another severe COVID-19 surge.
 New cases per day peaked last week at 9,000.
 Iraq’s war-crippled health system has struggled to contain the virus.
 The country has recorded over 17,000 deaths and 1.4 million confirmed cases.